Separability of reproducing kernel spaces: Introduction

+This generalization to RKBSs has generated much interest lately, for example see recent results of Fukumizu, Lanckriet and Sriperumbudur \cite{fukumizu2011learning}, Zhang and Zhang \cite{zhang2012regularized}, Fasshauer, Hickernell and Ye \cite{fasshauer2015solving} in Machine Learning, in particular of Song, Zhang and Hickernell \cite{song2013reproducing} on sparse learning, and the recent results of Zhang and Zhang \cite{zhang2011frames}, Han, Nashed, and Sun \cite{han2009sampling} and Christensen \cite{christensen2012sampling} concerning sampling expansions, frames and Riesz bases in Banach spaces.

-It is the purpose of this paper to establish separability for both RKHSs and reproducing kernel Banach spaces when the domain is a separable absolute Borel space or an analytic subset of a Polish space, in particular when it is a Borel subset of a Polish space, under the simple assumption that the reproducing kernel space possesses a Borel measurable feature map.
+It is the purpose of this paper to establish separability for both RKHSs and RKBSs when the domain is a separable absolute Borel space or an analytic subset of a Polish space, in particular when it is a Borel subset of a Polish space, under the simple assumption that the reproducing kernel space possesses a Borel measurable feature map.